OsiriX HD is an application written for iOS devices.

 This is a single DICOM file.
 OsiriX HD will automatically import the file in the database.

 This is a zip file containing DICOM files.
 It can be password protected.
-This kind of files are produced by OsiriX for MacOS.
-OsiriX HD will automatically unzip the file, and import the files in the database.
+This kind of files is produced by OsiriX for OS X. OsiriX HD will automatically unzip the file, and import the files in the database.

 This is a zip file containing DICOM files.
 It can be password protected.
 OsiriX HD will automatically unzip the file, and import the files in the database.